touzet/pampa/README.md

 The error margin is related to the resolution of the mass spectrometer, that is its ability to distinguish closely spaced peaks.
 We employ it to set an upper bound on the deviation between a peak and the theoretical mass of the marker peptide.
 This option is mandatory, and can be expressed in Daltons or in ppm.
  -  If the value is smaller than 1, it is assumed to be in Da (Daltons).
 In this case, recommended values are  0.1 for maldi TOF, and 0.01 for maldi FT.
  -  If the value is larger than 1, it is assumed to be in ppm (parts per million).
 In this case, recommended values are 50 for maldi TOF, and 5 for maldi FTICR.

+### <a id="peptide"></a>Organism selection (-- mammals)

+__This option is mandatory.__

+PAMPA LIGHT utilizes a predefined set of marker peptides in conjunction with the NCBI taxonomy for species identification.
+The markers are accessible through _peptide tables_, which are stored in TSV files distributed with the code (see the [Peptide tables](#Peptide-tables) section), together with the taxonomy (see the [Taxonomy](#Taxonomy) section).

+### <a id="limit"></a> Limiting search (-l)

+It is possible to filter the marker peptides to consider to limit the search according to various criteria such as organism, gene name, sequence identifier, or PTMs.
+For that, you can use the '-l' option together with a _limit file_ (see the [Limiting searches](#Limiting-searches) section).

+### Neighbouring (-n and -a)

+By default, PAMPA identifies the species with the highest number of marker peptides.
+The -n option allows to obtain also near-optimal solutions.
+For that, you can set the suboptimality range as a percentage from 0 to 100, with the default being 100 (corresponding to solutions with the highest number of marker peptides).
+For example, if the optimal solutions has 11 marker peptides, '-n 80' will provide solutions with 9 markers or more.

+By default, the '-n' option will generate only near-optimal solutions that are not included in any other solution.
+When used together with '-n,'  the '-a' option allows to change this, so that the program computes all solutions, even those that are included in other solutions.

 ### Output files (-o)